chifru19/chifru19/README.md

 ### 1. [Project-Fortress](https://github.com/chifru19/Project-Fortress)
 **Automated IaC Security & CI/CD Hardening**
-* **Goal**: Build an automated "Security Gate" to prevent insecure deployment.
-* **Tech**: GitHub Actions, Checkov, Docker, Kubernetes.
-* **Success**: Successfully engineered a pipeline that scans every commit for 50+ security policies, automatically blocking builds that violate "Least Privilege" or resource sandboxing standards.
+* **Success**: Engineered a pipeline that scans every commit for 50+ security policies, automatically blocking builds that violate "Least Privilege" or resource limits.

 ### 2. [Network-Guard-Forensics](https://github.com/chifru19/Network-Guard-Forensics)
 **Active Defense & Zero-Trust Networking**
-* **Goal**: Create a decoy environment to log attacker behavior while isolating sensitive data subnets.
-* **Tech**: Cowrie Honeypot, Docker Internal Networks, Linux Forensics.
-* **Success**: Implemented a Zero-Trust network architecture where public-facing honeypots are physically isolated from private database subnets via internal network flags.
+* **Success**: Implemented a Zero-Trust network architecture where public-facing honeypots are physically isolated from private database subnets.

 ---

 ## 🧠 Lessons Learned (The "Hardening" Journey)

 ### 1. The Reality of DevSecOps Integration
-Initially, my security workflows encountered failures (Red X) due to strict policy enforcement, such as **CKV_DOCKER_3** (Root user violations).
+Initially, my security workflows encountered failures due to strict policy enforcement, such as **CKV_DOCKER_3** (Root user violations).
-* **The Fix**: I learned to rewrite Dockerfiles to enforce non-root execution and established granular memory limits (128MB) to prevent DoS attacks.
+* **The Fix**: Rewrote Dockerfiles to enforce non-root execution and established granular memory limits (128MB) to prevent DoS attacks.
-* **The Lesson**: Security is an iterative process; a "Failed" build is actually a success for the security gate.
+* **The Lesson**: A "Failed" build is actually a success for the security gate—it proves the system is working.

 ### 2. Architecture over Obscurity
-While working on network isolation, I moved beyond simple firewalls to a **Zero-Trust model**.
+Moved beyond simple firewalls to a **Zero-Trust model**.
 * **The Fix**: Used Docker's `internal: true` network flag to ensure the database layer is physically unreachable from the public internet.
 * **The Lesson**: Robust network segmentation is the most effective way to prevent lateral movement after a breach.